ngrunwald/datasplash/README.md

 # datasplash

-Clojure API for a more dynamic Google Dataflow
+Clojure API for a more dynamic Google Dataflow.

 ## Usage

-FIXME
+For now, you can consult the [API docs](https://theblankscreen.net/datasplash/).

+You can also see ports of the official Dataflow examples in the `datasplash.examples` namespace.

 ## License